Meet the team

 Annette is a founding member of Mothers for Mothers and suffered Postnatal Illness after the birth of her third child in 1984.
 She received help from the Mother and Baby unit in Bristol and invaluable support from our charity.
 Mothers for Mothers was newly established and as Anette recovered she was able to help Mothers for Mothers develop into an organization providing individual support, group sessions, telephone support and helpline with volunteers and support workers.
 They also provided home visits and counselling services, just as it is today.
 Annette is very proud to still be a part of Mothers for Mothers and helps with the helpline when required.

-Claire Storey
+Claire

 Trustee

-Educated to degree level, Claire Storey has spent almost two decades working in maternity and newborn care as a parent advocate, commissioner and researcher following the loss of her first baby in 2004.
+Educated to degree level, Claire has spent almost two decades working in maternity and newborn care as a parent advocate, commissioner and researcher following the loss of her first baby in 2004.
 She has dedicated her time to highlighting the importance of the parental narrative during pregnancy, birth and the neonatal period, including after the death of a baby and to improving equity and quality of care whilst ensuring parents themselves are adequately supported at every stage.
 Claire has been a co-applicant on a number of prevention, bereavement and perinatal mental health research projects and service development initiatives.
 She has organised conferences and workshops, delivered training to healthcare providers, and led bereavement and antenatal support groups for recently bereaved parents.
 Claire has recently been appointed as Director of Bereavement, Community and Parent Voice with the International Stillbirth Alliance (ISA) and Co-Chair to the ISA Bereavement Working Group.
 She is also the Patient Public Involvement and Engagement (PPIE) lead and Board member of the Tommy’s Stillbirth Research Centre in the United Kingdom and Community and Parent Voice lead to the Gates funded Stillbirth Advocacy and Implementation Guide.
 Claire’s work seeks to raise the voice and participation of women and their families and to strengthen advocacy for healthy pregnancies, neonatal care, bereavement support, good mental health and wellbeing.

-Kym Birtwell-Thompson
+Kym

 Trustee